The 2 Page Portfolio Overview (click to download) is one of our most popular templates on YCharts.

 - Charting historical returns of a model portfolio.

 - View the portfolio's sector breakdown, regional exposure, fixed income allocation, among others.

 - Calculate risk metrics like beta, alpha and upside/downside.

 - Compare all these metrics to a custom benchmark.

-Below is an example section of the Overview:
+Below is an example of the 2 Page Portfolio Overview:

 How it works

 1. Enter the Portfolio Holdings